FAQ

 Ideally you will support your body by eating a clean diet with plenty of fresh, organic fruits, veg and legumes.

-8. Should I take off my underwear for massage?
+8. Do I wear underwear for my massage?

 For Lomi Lomi in particular, a massage with long flowing strokes along the length of the body, underwear can feel disruptive in the flow of the treatment.